Degree Programs

 General Requirements

-This degree can be earned in the following areas: biological sciences, chemistry, economics, history, multidisciplinary studies, and psychology.
+This degree can be earned in the following areas: biological sciences, chemistry, history, multidisciplinary studies, philosophy, and psychological science.

 A minimum of 120 credit hours is required for a bachelor of arts degree with an average of at least two grade points per credit hour to be obtained.
 At least 45 hours of the student’s work must be taken of the upper-class (course numbered 3000 or above) level.